starcitizen-lug/lug-helper/README.md

 It also gives you a fast and easy way to wipe your Star Citizen *USER* folder as is recommended by CIG after major version updates.
 It will back up your exported keybinds, delete your *USER* folder, then restore your keybind file(s).

+Zenity menus are used for a GUI experience with a fallback to terminal-based menus where Zenity is unavailable.
+The game directory paths provided by the user on first run are saved in *$XDG_CONFIG_HOME/starcitizen-lug*.

 ## Options:

 `Check vm.max_map_count for optimal performance`
-- We recommend setting this to 16777216 to give the game access to sufficient memory.
+- We recommend setting this to at least 16777216 to give the game access to sufficient memory.
 - The helper will offer to set it for you or show you the commands to do it yourself.

 `Check my open file descriptors limit`